On arrival: first things first

 And please don't forget that in Canada the most effective method for finding a job is via networking.
 According to some estimates, up to 80% of all vacancies are not publicised, and the candidates for them are found via professional networks.
 Do use all the opportunities to build your network: by participating in programs like ONB Connects, attending social events, and volunteering in the community.

-If you plan to move your business to New Brunswick or set up a business venture here, get in touch with Opportunities NB and Economic Development Greater Saint John.
+If you plan to move your business to New Brunswick or set up a business venture here, get in touch with Opportunities NB and Envision Saint John: The Regional Growth Agency.
 Their experts can offer some valuable guidance and support.

 Another useful program is the entrepreneur development program, with Economic Development Greater Saint John, which aims to help newcomer entrepreneurs launch their business in the province.

 And last but not least: the weather in Canada can be full of risks, for locals and newcomers alike.
 We recommend that you study this Hazards and Emergencies guide by the Government of Canada, to keep yourself and your family safe from day one.